-Facing closure, Wilson Elementary families deliver angry message to superintendent and education commissioner
+Facing closure, Wilson Elementary families deliver angry message to school leaders

 click to enlarge

-Tamika Jackson,
+Tameka Jackson*,

 -

-Note: *An earlier version of this article misspelled the names of Tameka Jackson and Jessyca Sledge.